CRMPickers logoCRMPickers

 Who should choose Close?

-Close is the better choice when the CRM is expected to run the sales floor, not just store account records.
+Close is the better choice when the CRM is expected to run the outbound sales floor, not just store account records.

 • outbound teams where calls, SMS, and email follow-up drive pipeline creation